nav-solutions/gnss-qc/README.md

 [![MRSV](https://img.shields.io/badge/MSRV-1.81.0-orange?style=for-the-badge)](https://github.com/rust-lang/rust/releases/tag/1.81.0)
 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/qc-traits/blob/main/LICENSE)

-The GNSS Quality Control (QC) library is an advanced library that proposes from basic up to advanced GNSS and Geodesy processing features.
-Since the spectrum of GNSS applications is broad, so is `gnss_qc`.
-Amongst several, you may use this library for the following purpose:
+The GNSS Quality Control (QC) library is a complete scalable and highly configurable library that allows the formation of GNSS and Geodesy processing pipelines.

+The origin of this library, is to answer the need to gather several different data sources, as required by GNSS post-processing.
+Since the spectrum of GNSS applications is broad, so is the potential applications of `GNSS-QC`.
+Amonst several, here are a few we can either think of or have already been tested and deployed:

 * Process RINEX files
 * Process SP3 files (on `sp3` lib feature)